 Next, the physician must send in documentation to the board explaining why they are allowing the smokable route; this is only waived if the patient has a terminal condition.

-Finally, there are restrictions on how much a patient may purchase in smokable form and how much patients may posses at one time.
+Finally, there are restrictions on how much marijuana a patient may purchase in smokable form and how much marijuana patients may possess at one time.
 These amounts differ.
-The limits are as stated;
+The limits are as stated below;

 - Patients may purchase up to 2.5 ounces per 35-day supply.